 Our writers explain the profound meaning behind world news.
 The Trumpet shows you where world events are headed.
 We describe the inspiring outcome.

-That means there is a vast difference between this website and every other news site out there.
+That means there is a vast difference between our magazine and those you see on the newsstands.
 We hope you understand the difference.
 Our regular readers certainly do.